dwilliam62/debian-btrfs-boot/README.md

 Read this in: [English](README.md) | [Español](README.es.md)

-❌🚧 DEVELOPMENT PREVIEW — DO NOT USE THIS SCRIPT AT THIS TIME 🚧❌ This project is under active development.
-The script is not ready for real installs yet.
+❌🚧 DEVELOPMENT PREVIEW — DO NOT USE THIS SCRIPT AT THIS TIME 🚧❌

+- This project is under active development.
 Use at your own risk.

-Author: Don Williams

 Configure a Debian 12/13 system (during install) to use Btrfs subvolumes for /, /home, /.snapshots, /var/log, and /var/cache.
 This repo includes a robust script